MWeldonLD/impossible-toggle-switch/README.md

 ![Turn on Feature Flag](img/turn-on-feature-flag.gif)

 - Now let's run `index.html` in VSCode with your feature flag turned on, this will run the project and display the new feature for the user
-- The LaunchDarkly `new-toggle-switch` flag value is evaluated as True and the new feature is now rendered for the user
+- The LaunchDarkly `new-toggle-switch` flag value is evaluated as True and the new feature is now rendered for the user as shown below

 ![Feature Flag On](img/feature-flag-on.png)

 ## Try The New Feature
 Now try testing the new feature... but watch out for the mischievous bear! 🐻

 ![animated.gif](img/animated.gif)

 # Targeting Your New Feature's Rollout
 ## Targeting Overview